 - The short scientific proposal must be short and precise and should not contain confidential information. - The EOI should be written in English.
-Please use plain typed text, avoiding formulae and other special characters. - As the EOI will be blinded for evaluation, applicants should ensure that identities of the Coordinator, the Associated Investigators and the Host Institutions are not revealed in the proposal. - The budget section should be written in euro.
-The total requested budget (in euro) and the duration of the project in months should be clearly stated.
+Please use plain typed text, avoiding formulae and other special characters. - As the EOI will be blinded for evaluation, applicants should ensure that identities of the Coordinator, the Associated Investigators (if any) and the Beneficiary/Participation Institution(s) are not revealed in the proposal. - The budget section should be written in euro.
+The total requested budget (in euro) and the duration of the Project in months should be clearly stated.
 Details on the budget should be included as well.
-Please remember that the Research Grant requested from ESHRE should not exceed 75000 euro or 200000 euro, and the duration should be limited to 36 months. - By submitting your EOI, you agree that the proposal can be sent out for evaluation.
+Please remember that the Research Grant requested from ESHRE should not exceed 75.000 euro or 200.000 euro, and the duration should be limited to 36 months. - By submitting an EOI, the Coordinator agrees that the proposal can be sent out for evaluation and explicitly agrees with the Terms and Conditions of Participation.